Eschatologue/CM_wiki/docs/class/ranger/spellbreaker.md

 You ward your weapons with antimagic enchantments.
 When you hit a creature with a weapon attack, it has **:d20-dis: Disadvantage**{.d20} on **:d20-save: CON Save**{.d20} to maintain :spell-conc: Concentration.

-Also, when you see a creature casting a spell with Verbal, Somatic, or Material components, or attempt to Teleport, you can take a **:rsc-r: Reaction**{ .rsc } to make one weapon attack or one **:rsc-a: Unarmed Strike**{ .rsc } against it.
+Also, when you see a creature casting a spell with Verbal, Somatic, or Material components, or attempt to Teleport, you can take a **:rsc-r: Reaction**{.rsc} to make one weapon attack or one **:rsc-a: Unarmed Strike**{.rsc} against it.

 ### Level 3: Spellsight